California Forever promises new Solano County investments, pushback to proposed city grows

 The company told CBS13 Tuesday it now owns 60,000 acres of Solano County farmland.
 Silicon Valley investors first started buying up the land in secret back in 2018, eventually announcing its intended purpose to build a new city there.

+Jan Sramek, former Goldman Sachs trader, is now the founder and CEO of California Forever.
+He and the other investors have spent an estimated $800-$900 million dollars buying up Solano farmland over the course of six years.

-The ballot measure, if passed in November, would rezone 17,500 acres of that for the proposed new city from agricultural land to urban use, giving the project the green light.
+The ballot measure, if passed in November, would rezone 17,500 acres for the proposed new city from agricultural land to urban use, giving the project the green light.

 "I believe there is a healthy majority here who oppose that, oppose them, oppose what they've done and the way they've gone about it," Moy said.
 "I think they are shocked because where they come from, you don't get pushback down in Silicon Valley.
 When you are doing that work there isn't a lot of controversy around it, really.
 They do things in secret.
 They move fast.
 They break things."